AllanWang/Frost-for-Facebook/README.md

 * Fully swipable overlays
 * Fully customizable tabs

-For testers and users without a play store account, test builds can be found [here](https://github.com/AllanWang/Frost-for-Facebook-APK-Builder/releases).
+Test builds can be found [here](https://github.com/AllanWang/Frost-for-Facebook-APK-Builder/releases).
 Note that these builds occur for every commit, including unstable ones.
 Typically, those merged into `master` are stable, and those merged into `dev` have been tested.